alces/essentia-et-accidentia/articles/drafts/pythonic_way_to_write_playbooks.md

       msg: "java_home={{ java_root + '/jdk' + jdk_ver }}"
 ```

-or to insert formatted values into a string using **%** operator (I should say, it's the my favorite one in Python):
+or to insert formatted values into a string using **%** operator (I should admit, it's the my favorite one in Python):

 ```
   vars: